this page may contain advertisement, sponsored, and affiliate links to recommended resources. see disclosure for more.

 Farm Spirit is vegan food as an interactive (and edible) art installation.
 Bold, creative, and definitely a dining experience not to be missed.
-In Portland?
-Check the website and grab some tickets while you can.
+Planning to visit the foodie city of Portland?
+Book a ticket for Farm Spirit.
+And hurry!
 They go fast!

 thank you to farm spirit for providing the food for this review.